Updated: Nov 19

 You can learn about centering and how it can protect you from pain in one of my previous blogs If a Person with Dementia Blames You

-The Bookshelf of Memories In her book Someone I Used to Know (which I highly recommend that everyone read,) Wendy Mitchell, who is living with dementia, explains what happens to our memories by thinking of them as sitting on a bookshelf.
+The Bookshelf of Memories One of the ways we explain what happens to our memories is by thinking of them as sitting on a bookshelf.

 Dementia rocks the bookcase and the books that always fall out are the ones that are on the top shelves, which are the most recent memories.
 When this happens, what one thinks are their most recent memories – may now be memories that are much older.